Bridgetown Jewish Synagogue

 With their help Barbados went on to become one of the world's major sugar producers.

-The synagogue is located within the World Heritage Site - Historic Bridgetown and Its Garrison.
+The synagogue is located within the UNESCO World Heritage Site - Historic Bridgetown and Its Garrison and is also a part of the Synagogue Historic District which you can explore at synagoguehistoricdistrict.com.

 To visit this historic site and others, take an island tour.